USNavalResearchLaboratory/turboWAVE/docs/ref-boot.rst

 	2. The OS does not necessarily mount the ESP that booted it.
 This can cause major confusion if you are trying to make changes to the bootloader from within the OS.

+If the workstation has a permanent drive configuration, one can avoid confusion by using a single ESP for all the bootloaders.
+If drives are to be swapped in and out, one must either designate a permanent drive to contain the ESP, or put an ESP on each drive.

 .. sidebar:: Legacy BIOS

 	The legacy BIOS firmware is usually supported by UEFI.
 Legacy BIOS firmware searches for a Master Boot Record (MBR).
 The MBR is like the ESP, but less flexible.

-In order to discover which partitions are being mounted upon startup by a Linux OS, you can run:
+In order to discover which partitions are being mounted upon startup by a Linux OS, use:

 	:samp:`cat /etc/fstab`